 Students who do not completely withdraw from the College but drop a class during the regular drop and add period are refunded the difference in tuition and fees paid and tuition and fees applicable to the reduced number of hours, including fees appropriate to the classes dropped.
 No refund is due a student who partially withdraws after the official drop and add period.

 Students who have not attended class by the fifth class day of a term are removed from that class.
 Students who have not attended any classes by the fifth class day will have their registrations voided and will not be registered for that term.
 It is the student's responsibility to attend class.
 If an emergency should occur, Wallace Campus students are to contact the Office of the Director of Enrollment Services/Registrar at 334-556-2470, and Sparks Campus students should contact the Student Affairs Office at 334-687-3543, Ext.
 4282, prior to the fifth day of a term.
 Students at other College locations should contact the designated College official.

 Students who are withdrawn by the College for disciplinary reasons, nonpayment of charges, or other similar reasons are not eligible for a refund.

 When a Pell and/or SEOG Grant recipient completely withdraws from the College, the Business Office must determine the amount of the grant(s) that the student earned as of the student's withdrawal date.

 The student's date of withdrawal is either of the following dates:

-Note: If the student ceases attendance without providing official notification to the College, the midpoint of the payment period or the date that the institution becomes aware that the student ceases attendance will be used as the date of withdrawal.
+Note: If the student ceases attendance without providing official notification to the College, the midpoint of the payment period or the last date of an academically related activity in which the student participated is used as the date of withdrawal.

 Calculation of Earned Title IV Assistance